Opioid Abatement Community Grants Program (OACGP)

 - NH DHHS Opioid Abatement Commission

-Community Advisory Team
+Community Advisory Team (CAT)

 Granite United Way has developed a Community Advisory Team (CAT) comprised of subject matter experts and people with lived experience who will serve in an advisory capacity to help inform the development and implementation of the Opioid Abatement Community Grants Program (OACGP).
 Sixteen individuals were selected to serve on this Community Advisory Team.
 We worked to include broad geographic representation, as well as diverse participation across the continuum of the substance use and mental health service delivery systems in New Hampshire.